-Besides the building of a probable Nestorian temple in Chang’an in response to Pērōz’s request, temples of Zoroastrianism and Manicheanism were actually built since the 1st half of the 7th century.
-As Leslie commented, the foreign religions were largely limited to foreigners, while the native Chinese were forbidden to convert to them.
-Consequently, the continuing flourish of the temples in the 8th century also reflects the prosperity of the Persian communities in the heartland of China.
+As well as the probable building of a Nestorian temple in Chang’an at Pērōz’s request, of Zoroastrian and Manichean temples had been built from the first half of the 7th century onward.
+As Leslie comments, adherents of foreign religions were largely limited to foreigners themselves, with the native Chinese forbidden to convert to them.
+The continual flourishing of these temples in the 8th century therefore also reflects the prosperity of the Persian communities in the heartlands of China.

-With prosperous Persian communities in China, the Sasanian claimants who fled to China could still play with the aspiration to restore the lost dynasty.
-On the one hand, they could try to earn the support of the Sasanian nobles and build a political base for the future restoration.
-On the other hand, the rich Persian communities in China certainly gave them hope to collect money and rally support for further attempts of restoration.
+Given the existence of prosperous Persian communities in China, the Sasanian claimants to the throne who had fled to China could still entertain their aspirations to restore their lost dynasty.
+They could try to win the support of the Sasanian nobles and build a political base for such a future restoration while also hoping to garner money and support from the rich Persians there.

-However, it is wrong to assume the existence of the Persian communities as the major reason of Pērōz’s fleeing to China, since the maritime trading in the Indian Ocean also led to establishment of Persian communities in the ports of the Indian subcontinent.
-And even in China, Pērōz and Narseh stayed in the political center Chang’an instead of Guangzhou or Yangzhou, where the biggest communities of the Perian merchants were found.
+However, it would be wrong to assume that the existence of the Persian communities in China was the main reason for Pērōz fleeing there, given that the maritime trading in the Indian Ocean had also led to the establishment of Persian communities in the ports of the Indian subcontinent.
+It is also significant in this regard that Pērōz and Narseh stayed in the political center of China, Chang’an, instead of Guangzhou or Yangzhou, where the biggest communities of the Persian merchants were.